 Lettered by John Constanza

 There’s that measure of revenge for Alan Moore, though.
 His highest entry in the list is his first issue proper of Saga of the Swamp Thing, after quickly wrapping up the previous run of the series.
 “The Anatomy Lesson” sets the scene for the fantastical sense of horror and romance which will swirl round this series in equal measures for the duration of Moore’s tenure as writer, opening with the conceit that Swamp Thing has died – the anatomy lesson of the title is his autopsy.
 It’s easy to see the attempts to dissect and pull apart Swamp Thing as referring back to Moore’s open attempts to work out the character and find out what it is that will make the series work.
 There’s poetry in his narrative, and in his narration, with only three characters in this issue of any note, he winds them all around each other in fascinating, engrossing fashion, even as one spends most of their time lying frozen in a morgue.
-Steve Bissette and especially Len Wein – who colours the series which would go on to, really, surpass his previous run – give sickly, violent life to the pages, blurry and creepy.
+Steve Bissette and especially Tatjana Wood – making her second appearance in the top ten already, a hugely underappreciated talent – give sickly, violent life to the pages, blurry and creepy.

 As the two men performing Swamp Thing’s autopsy continue on, one of them learns something while the other doesn’t, and the creative team let us follow the smart one.
 That creates a sense of the inevitable for the rest of the issue which slowly grows tantalising roots and brings the story to fresh life – spoilers, but Swamp Thing does come back to life in the first issue of this long-term run with the character, and it’s satisfying and mystifying in equal measure.
 Somehow, this is a new and more defined version of Swamp Thing than before, even as the character leaves this opening story as a complete blank slate, uncertain of what might happen next.
 Romanicised, harsh but wry, this is the issue that showed Alan Moore was one of the most fascinating and intricate writers the medium had ever seen.